Squeeze Play: Top Five Tips to Consider Before Making The Move

 2. Define Your Range

 Apart from sizing, figuring out what hands represent good squeeze candidates is another segment some players seem to struggle with quite often.
-Again, this isn’t an exact science as it will depend a lot on the particular situation, but there are some general guidelines you can follow.
+Again, this isn’t an exact science, as it will depend a lot on the particular situation, your opponent, and his PFR frequency, but there are some general guidelines you can follow.

 You’ll always want to play this part of your range in squeeze spots for pure value